imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 Getting intensity values from multiple ROIs
 -------------------------------------------

-You can analyze multiple ROIs at once with Bob Dougherty’s *Multi Measure* plugin.
+You can analyze multiple ROIs at once with Bob Dougherty's *Multi Measure* plugin.
 The native "ROI manager" function does a similar job except doesn't generate the results in sorted columns.
-Check [Bob’s website](http://www.optinav.com/imagej.html) for updates.
+Check [Bob's website](http://www.optinav.com/imagej.html) for updates.

 The Multi Measure plugin that comes with the installation is v3.2.